Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/F1Tenth Gym ROS/F1TenthGymRos_Ubuntu20.04&22.04.md

 ## 2. Clone and Install F1TENTH Gym

-Change to your home directory (or any preferred location) and clone the F1TENTH Gym repository:
+Navigate to your home directory (or any location of your choice) and clone the F1TENTH Gym repository:

 ```bash
 cd $HOME